rossmc/how-to-venia/README.md

 While this works very well to demonstrate, publish and help people to contribute to the work of PWA Studio, it does not seem like the best place to begin a project from.

-I wanted a stand-alone PWA Storefront for a Magento 2 backend, not something which was part of a monorepo that managed dependencies with Yarn workspaces.
+I wanted a stand-alone PWA Storefront for a Magento 2 backend, not something which was part of a monorepo that managed dependencies with [Yarn Workspaces].
 So rather than create something from scratch I have copied the base configuration, tooling & setup from the venia-concept package.
 Magento and their community contributors have done an excellent job in providing these.
 And I believe this gives an excellent starting for a project by providing: